Jerry-Vrrr/newsie/newsie/README.md

 # newsie

-Get with the times!
-The NY Times, that is...
-Get recent news headlines and articles in a fun desktop application.
+News got you down?
+Do you need an app that filters out the noise and gives you only the important junk?

+Newsie does just that!

+Get recent news headlines and articles on only the three most important topics, Movies, Obituaries and Food.
+Who could ask for anything more?

 ## Usage
 Upon opening the application, you will be greeted with a scrolling list of hews headlines and images.